 • Sharpen all the pencils in the classroom at recess

-• Make christmas cards for your neighbours
+• Make Christmas cards for your neighbours

 • Sort through your toys & donate to charity any that you no longer play with